-The Titanic Quarter is a relatively new tourist area in Belfast, or at least it was a bit of a mess before the rejuvenation of the Belfast harbour area spurred by the opening of the Titanic Belfast Museum (2012).
+The Titanic Quarter is a relatively new tourist area in Belfast City Centre, or at least it was a bit of a mess before the rejuvenation of the Belfast harbour area spurred by the opening of the Titanic Belfast Museum (2012).
 This was soon followed by the development of further museums and tourist attractions like SS Nomadic, and the Titianic Hotel (2017), and just a proper tourist infrastructure in the area.
 Before then the main draw was the Odyssey Arena (SSE Arena), a rather massive sports and entertainment complex (for Belfast’s standards), as well as the Belfast Harbour Marina (2009) which was implemented to host maritime events including the Tall Ships festival.
 But it is probably now the main tourist draw in Belfast, along with the Laganside, and there’s huge potential ahead.

 The Maritime Mile

 The obvious route to Belfast Titanic Quarter is on the train lines to the Titanic Quarter station (from Bangor or from Belfast City Airport for example).
 But the station is still a kilometre or so walk to find the main attractions of Belfast Titanic Quarter (directions at the bottom).
 At the same time, the Titanic Quarter is not far from Belfast City Centre.
 For example, it is less than 2km from Belfast City Hall, it is 1.2km from Victoria Square, and from Custom Square and the “Big Fish” it is around 900m.
 At the same time, the walk from the city centre, crossing the bridges of the Lagan, will always be the more scenic by a long way.
 So I will share below the main tourist attractions of Belfast Titanic Quarter, from nearest to furthest, starting from the Lagan Riverside to the furthest attraction at HMS Caroline.

 The Odyssey Arena and W5